cytopia/aws-ec2-sg-exporter/README.md

 **`An error occurred (RequestExpired) when calling the DescribeSecurityGroups operation: Request has expired.`**

 In case you are using IAM roles, your session has simply been expired and needs to be renewed.
+It is recommended to user IAM users instead without session.

 **`[ERR] 2019-08-18 10:55:11 (aws-ec2-sg-exporter): No sg found by name: sg-name22 in region: us-east-1`**